Three-mode tunable coupler for superconducting two-qubit gates: Introduction

-In this work, we present a unitary cell suitable for a scalable quantum processor architecture and consisting of a two concentric transmons \cite{Braumuller2016, Rahamim2017, Caldwell2018, Martinis2022, Eun2022} and a tunable three-mode coupler for a controlled ZZ interaction.
-The coupler consists of a coplanar shorted by a SQUID in the middle and Josephson junctions (JJs) at the coplanar ends, being an upgrade of a promising tunable coupler \cite{Mundada2019,li2020tunable,Yan2018}.
-Two JJs at the coplanar ends are implemented in order to suppress a parasitic ZZ interaction.
-Thus, by tuning the magnetic flux in the coupler SQUID, we are able to vary the interaction strength between qubits by two orders of magnitude.
-A native two-qubit CZ gate is implemented by leveraging a cross-Kerr interaction \cite{Mundada2019, jin2023versatile, li2020tunable, Yan2018, roy2022realization}.
-Our experimental CZ cross-entropy benchmarking (XEB) repeatedly gives the gate fidelity above 98\%, being limited mostly by the qubits coherence time.
+In this work, we present a \lena{building block} suitable for a scalable quantum processor architecture and consisting of a two concentric transmons \cite{Braumuller2016, Rahamim2017, Caldwell2018, Martinis2022, Eun2022} and a tunable three-mode coupler for a controlled ZZ interaction.
+The distinctive feature of the three-mode coupler is its lack of dependence on high asymmetry in the Josephson junctions of the coupler SQUID.
+This characteristic provides a significant advantage in cases where achieving high reproducibility of junctions with different sizes is challenging.
+For instance, in the case of the \lena{double-transmon} coupler type \cite{li2024realization}, the achieved asymmetry is critical, as deviations can lead to significant changes in the energy structure of the flux qubit.
+Similarly, a transmon-type coupler \cite{Collodo2020, PhysRevLett.127.080505, Yan2018, Mundada2019} requires precise control of asymmetry to simultaneously achieve both a small residual ZZ interaction and a coupling strength on the order of tens of megahertz at the operating point.
+The proposed three-mode coupler achieves comparable levels of residual ZZ interaction strength while providing a significantly larger tunable range compared to conventional single-mode couplers, assuming identical design parameters.
+By tuning the magnetic flux in the coupler SQUID, we are able to vary the interaction strength between qubits by two orders of magnitude.
+We implement a native two-qubit CZ gate by leveraging a cross-Kerr interaction \cite{Collodo2020, PhysRevLett.127.080505, li2024realization, PRXQuantum.3.020301, PRXQuantum.4.010314} and estimate a gate fidelity above 98\% using cross-entropy benchmarking, limited mostly by the qubits' coherence time.